About the Position:

 - Engage current membership in campaigns

-- Experience working within a racial justice and racial equity framework
+- Experience working within a racial justice and racial equity framework.

-- At least 2 years online communications work experience
+- At least 2 years online communications work experience.

-- Familiarity with media database technology, ideally NationBuilder
+- Familiarity with media database technology, ideally NationBuilder.

-- Demonstrated ability to set priorities effectively in a heavy workload and coordinate complex projects
+- Demonstrated ability to set priorities effectively in a heavy workload and coordinate complex projects.

-- Prefer based in Washington DC
+- Prefer based in Washington DC but can work remotely

 - Flexible, collaborative team player, who thrives on building partnerships and networks